 Continuing education courses for students, professionals and engineers are offered online or on-campus at Binghamton University in upstate New York.
-The classes are offered through the Thomas J. Watson School of Engineering and Applied Science's Office of Industrial Research which also manages the New York Strategic Partnership for Industrial Resurgence (SPIR) and all other Watson School industry initiatives.
+The classes are offered through the Thomas J. Watson College of Engineering and Applied Science's Office of Industrial Research which also manages the New York Strategic Partnership for Industrial Resurgence (SPIR) and all other Watson College industry initiatives.

-There are many resources available in the Watson School to assist professionals and engineers in achieving your professional goals.
+There are many resources available in Watson College to assist professionals and engineers in achieving your professional goals.
 We value our alumni, industry and community partnerships and strive to develop rewarding long-term relationships.

 Watson Continuing Education also works directly with industry to design educational programs meeting very specific needs.
-Programs are made available via traditional classes and also through distance learning methodologies.
+Programs are made available through traditional classes and also through distance learning methodologies.

-Today, it is the wise company or individual that recognizes that life-long professional development is an investment in the future and essential to corporate or personal success.
+Today, wise companies and individuals recognize that lifelong professional development are an investment in the future and essential to corporate or personal success.
 We are seeing companies of all sizes begin to establish guidelines for employees regarding minimum numbers of classroom hours needed each year.
-More companies are also investing in their employees and making professional development and educational programming more accessible for their people.
+More companies are also investing in their employees and making professional development and educational programming more accessible.
 We are also seeing a rebirth of the professional education plan for individuals where near-term and long-term professional development objectives are set cooperatively between the employee and his or her manager.

-This more strategic approach to maintaining technological currentness has yielded dividends for the company in the form of increased productivity, new product development, shorter cycle times, and strengthened position in respective markets.
-We will certainly see continued emphasis placed on the importance of life-long professional development be it credit work toward an advanced degree or non-credit courses that keep people attuned to the latest advances in their field.
+This strategic approach to maintaining technological currentness has yielded dividends for the company in the form of increased productivity, new product development, shorter cycle times, and strengthened position in respective markets.
+We will certainly see continued emphasis placed on the importance of lifelong professional development, be it credit work toward an advanced degree or non-credit courses that keep people attuned to the latest advances in their field.
 Maintaining technical competence for engineers and other technical personnel is recognized by most technology-oriented firms as an essential element of competitiveness.
 The technology-oriented company must be agile and able to apply its engineering creativity toward the achievement of the company's mission.
-Anything less will spell disaster.
 However, keeping technical staff abreast of the latest technological advances is a challenging task in itself due to the demands on staff time.
 Thus, it is important to select programs that provide the greatest amount of new knowledge in an optimum time frame.

-The Watson School national engineering symposia provide a brief but intensive exposure to leading developments in several product sectors.
-Other Watson School courses may be taken via distance learning technologies as needs and time availability dictate.
+Watson College's national engineering symposia provide a brief but intensive exposure to leading developments in several product sectors.
+Other courses may be taken through distance learning technologies.
 Technical personnel can also keep up to date on a number of emerging technologies through the professional development lecture series.